SubleXBle/Fail2Ban-Report-Docker/README.md

 ```
 https://<your-server-ip>/Fail2Ban-Report
 ```
-> (Default port is defined in docker-compose.yml.)
+> (Default port can be defined in docker-compose.yml.)

 ## Set up cronjobs for Shellscripts